 Do you know how much money you spend every month?
-Let’s try an exercise I do with the professional athletes we work with.
+Well, we should am I right!!?

-I would like you to think about your last five transactions.
+Start by thinking of the last five transactions you’ve made.
 Where did you spend your money?
-How much did the transaction cost?
+How much did your transaction cost?
 What did you purchase?

-Some of us might be able to complete this exercise.
-The majority of us would struggle to remember exactly how much we spent, what we purchased and where we spent our money…
+Some of us might be able to complete this exercise, but the majority of us would struggle to remember the last transaction we made– let alone how much money we spent, and where/what we purchased.
+Yikes.

-Are you shocked with what you can or cannot remember?
-Was this easy for you?
-If it was, great!
-Try it on a friend, I bet you they will struggle to get all 5 exactly right.
-Why is that?
+Are you shocked by what you can or cannot remember?
+And if this was easy for you, then great, but it’s mostly not the case.
+For fun try it out on a friend too, and I bet you they will struggle to get all 5 exactly right!

-Why this exercise is difficult for the majority of people, is because it’s very easy for us to swipe the card and keep moving without thinking much about what we spend our money on.
-Or more importantly, how much the transaction costs.
-When we operate using cards, it is easier to simply swipe and go, without much thought.
+The reason this exercise is so difficult for majority of people is because it’s very easy for us toswipe swipe swipeand keep it moving without putting much thought into why we spent our hard earned money on things we can’t even remember.
+And most importantly, we can’t seem to remember how much the transaction costs.
+When we operate using cards, it is easier to simply swipe and go without much thought.

-This example is just one of the many reasons having a monthly budget is so important!
-Budgeting brings awareness to your spending habits which helps shape your overall financial picture.
-Knowing your numbers is a big part of winning with your finances.
+This example is just one of the many reasons why having a monthly budget is so important!
+Budgeting bringsawareness to your spending habits which helps shape your overall financial picture.
+Knowing your numbers is a big part of winning when it comes to your finances.

 Your personal budget is a roadmap to your spending habits and personal finances.
 It breaks down your monthly income, (money you bring in), and expenses, (money going out), and puts them in easy to use categories so you can keep track of where you money is going.

 Let’s simplify this even more.
 Your budget is a list of everything you spend money on each month.
 Using that list, we compare it to what you earn, and see if you were saving money or if you were spending more than you earn.